 About the Location: A Private Estate, Lumber Lane Reserve, Bridgehampton

-ArtHamptons 2015 is not only moving to the most anticipated and populous weekend of the season, but it is relocating to a grander and more accessible location, just one mile east of last year’s site.
-The fair will move to an opulent private estate, a Lumber Lane Reserve in Bridgehampton, in one of the most exclusive neighborhoods in the Hamptons.
+ArtHamptons 2016 has not only moved to the most anticipated and populous weekend of the season, but it is relocated to a grander and more accessible location, just one mile east of last year’s site.
+The fair moves to an opulent private estate, a Lumber Lane Reserve in Bridgehampton, in one of the most exclusive neighborhoods in the Hamptons.
 Surrounded by homes valued in the multi-millions, this awe-inspiring location is the epitome of luxury and provides an aura of excitement and exclusivity to enter.
 The site’s vast acreage allows for both valet and abundant self-parking options right at the fair.
-The exact address will be announced at a later date.

 Facts & Figures